ziyue-zhong/Billboard-Lyrics-Visualizaiton/README.md

 ## Project Details

-First, I used python to process the excel data file which contains 4583 songs.I used NLTK to tokenize the lyrics into tokens.
+First, I used python to process the excel data file which contains 4583 songs.
+I used NLTK package to tokenize the lyrics into tokens.
 Then, I removed the stop words, numbers and transformed all the text into lower case.
-In order to prepare the data for visualization, I also reshape the dataset in python to make sure each token is represented as an individual record in excel.
+In order to prepare the data for visualization in tableau, I also reshape the dataset in python to make sure each token is represented as an individual record in the data.

-I created the visualization in tableau.
-In detail, I created the word map which shows the frequent word appeared in lyrics of a specific song or in a specific year.
+I then build the visualization in tableau.
+In order to make the information straightforward, I created the word map which shows the most frequent words appeared in lyrics of a specific song or in a specific year.
 Also, I drill down to show the trend of word 'love' during each time period.
-And also look at another dimension by identifying the popular artisit during the last 50 years.
+Also, I look at other dimensions by identifying the popular artisits in the last 50 years.

-You can see my work using this link: https://www.kaggle.com/rakannimer/billboard-lyrics
+You can see the interactive viz through this link: https://www.kaggle.com/rakannimer/billboard-lyrics